-Selling is defined as the act of convincing people to satisfy a need or want exchanging by exchanging something in return, creating a relationship of two entities - the vendor (sales representative), and the buyer (customer) - for money "Selling is the act, sales are the result of this act" (Kundu & Bishnoi, 2009).
+Selling is defined as the act of convincing people to satisfy a need or want and the exchange of something between two parties - the vendor (sales representative), and the buyer (customer) - for money "Selling is the act, sales are the result of this act" (Kundu & Bishnoi, 2009).

-The concept of coordination and control of sales agents is called Sales Management, which can be defined as "management of all marketing activities, including advertising, sales promotion, marketing research, physical distribution, pricing, and product merchandising" (Kundu & Bishnoi, 2009).
+The concept of salesforce coordination and control is called Sales Management, which can be defined as "management of all marketing activities, including advertising, sales promotion, marketing research, physical distribution, pricing, and product merchandising" (Kundu & Bishnoi, 2009).
 It is also defined as "the planning, direction, and control of the personnel, selling activities of a business unit including recruiting, selecting, training, assigning, rating, supervising, paying, motivating, as all these tasks apply to the personnel salesforce" (Singh, et al., 2011).

-Other authors defined as "the planning, direction, and control of the personnel, selling activities of a business unit including recruiting, selecting, training, assigning, rating, supervising, paying, motivating, as all these tasks apply to the personnel salesforce" (Singh, et al., 2011).
+It is also defined as "the planning, direction, and control of the personnel, selling activities of a business unit including recruiting, selecting, training, assigning, rating, supervising, paying, motivating, as all these tasks apply to the personnel salesforce" (Singh, et al., 2011).
 Similarly, sales management can be expressed as the control and form of personal sales contact, the sales system and distribution methods in global markets (Dannenberg & Zupancic, 2009).

-The sales manager has the responsibility to accomplish the business goal and objectives with the most effective sales activity possible, therefore, this manager determines the goals of the salesforce, forecast and budgeting, with the support of the operations office.
-(Jobber & Lancaster, 2009).
-Moreover, it also ensures the correct selection of sales agents getting support for the recruitment and training process from the HR department.
-Lastly, it is also involved in the motivation and organization of the salesforce in terms of plan evaluation.
-(Jobber & Lancaster, 2009).
+The sales manager has the responsibility to guarantee that the sales activities generate the most effective contribution to the accomplishment of the organization goals and objectives, determine the goals of the salesforce, forecast and budgeting, salesforce selection, recruitment and training, motivating the salesforce team, organize the sales force size and planning and evaluate and control the salesforce (Jobber & Lancaster, 2009).
 The following are the main tasks of the sales management team: